Hugh Nelson (Virginia politician): Early and family life

-Born in Yorktown in the Colony of Virginia, to the former Lucy Grymes (1743-1830) and her husband, the future General and Governor Thomas Nelson Jr..
-This Nelson could trace his descent from the First Families of Virginia.
-His paternal grandfather William Nelson served in both houses of the Virginia General Assembly as well as operated a successful mercantile business and plantations.
+Nelson was born in Yorktown in the Colony of Virginia, to the former Lucy Grymes (1743-1830) and her husband, the future general and governor Thomas Nelson Jr. This Nelson could trace his descent from the First Families of Virginia.
+His paternal grandfather, William Nelson, served in both houses of the Virginia General Assembly, and operated a successful mercantile business and plantations.
 His maternal grandfather also served as a burgess.

-This young man graduated from the College of William and Mary, Williamsburg, Virginia, in 1780, although his father suffered severe financial difficulties after the conflict (the final battle, the Siege of Yorktown, was over land that his great-grandfather had developed and many buildings and cultivated (or over-cultivated) were destroyed or lost value.
-Somewhat complicating matters, his uncle, Col. Hugh Nelson (1749-1799) also distinguished himself during the American Revolutionary War, then became a delegate representing Fauquier County.
+Hugh Nelson graduated from the College of William and Mary in Williamsburg, Virginia, in 1780, although his father suffered severe financial difficulties after the American Revolutionary War.
+The final battle, the Siege of Yorktown, was over land that his great-grandfather had developed, and many buildings and cultivated (or over-cultivated) were destroyed or lost value.
+Somewhat complicating matters, his uncle, Col. Hugh Nelson (1749–1799), also distinguished himself during the war, then became a delegate representing Fauquier County.

 Career

-Following the American Revolutionary War, Nelson was elected to the Senate of Virginia 1786–1791, representing (pert time) a district including the former colonial capital, Williamsburg and James City and York Counties, including many plantations devastated in the war's last campaign, the Siege of Yorktown.
+Following the American Revolutionary War, Nelson was elected to the Senate of Virginia (1786–1791), representing (pert time) a district including the former colonial capital, Williamsburg and James City and York Counties, including many plantations devastated in the war's last campaign, the Siege of Yorktown.

-He moved westward to Albemarle County and voters there elected him as one of their representatives (part time) in the in the Virginia House of Delegates 1805-1809 and again in 1828–1829.
-He was Speaker of the latter house 1807–1809.
+He moved westward to Albemarle County, and voters there elected him as one of their representatives (part time) in the Virginia House of Delegates 1805–1809 and again in 1828–1829.
+He was speaker of the latter house from 1807 to 1809.
 Nelson also served as judge of the general court.

 Nelson was a presidential elector in 1808.

-Nelson was elected as a Democratic-Republican to the Twelfth and to the five succeeding Congresses and served from March 4, 1811, until his resignation on January 14, 1823, having received an appointment in the diplomatic service.
+He was elected as a Democratic-Republican to the Twelfth and to the five succeeding Congresses, and served from March 4, 1811, until his resignation on January 14, 1823, having received an appointment in the diplomatic service.
 He served as chairman of the Committee on the Judiciary (Fourteenth, Fifteenth, and Seventeenth Congresses).
 Nelson was appointed by President James Monroe as United States Minister to Spain on January 15, 1823, and served until November 23, 1824.

 Death and legacy

-Nelson died at his home, "Belvoir," Albemarle County, Virginia, March 18, 1836.
-He was interred in Belvoir Cemetery, Cismont, Virginia.
+Nelson died at his home, "Belvoir," in Albemarle County, Virginia, on March 18, 1836.
+He was interred in Belvoir Cemetery in Cismont, Virginia.